Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions

 To reduce the overall system computational complexity and energy consumption, low-complexity baseband signal processing algorithms are in demand.
-Multi-agent reinforcement learning (MARL) has been widely used for decision-making in large-scale network scenarios \cite{[5],MADDPG}, e.g., unmanned aerial vehicles (UAVs), swarm intelligence, and traffic scheduling.
-The algorithms are widely adopted to improve spectral efficiency (SE), enhance interference management in XL-MIMO systems, and to increase coverage, improve user fairness, and achieve distributed resource allocation in cell-free mMIMO systems.
+Multi-agent reinforcement learning (MARL) has been widely used for decision-making in large-scale network scenarios \cite{[5],[7],MADDPG}, e.g., unmanned aerial vehicles (UAVs), swarm intelligence, and traffic scheduling.
+We hasten to say that the algorithms are proficient to improve spectral efficiency (SE), enhance interference management in XL-MIMO systems, and to increase coverage, improve user fairness, and achieve distributed resource allocation in cell-free mMIMO systems.
 In multi-agent systems, interactions between intelligent agents and environments drive the achievement of goals.
-The MARL-based methods have been expanded to address the resource allocation challenges in MIMO systems \cite{[7],[8]}, e.g., power control, antenna selection (AS), and hybrid-field beamforming.
-In particular, RL algorithms become an almost indispensable tool for exploring complex dynamic scenarios, which can effectively reduce overall power consumption.
-Notable advances include the development of low-complexity RL-based power control algorithms that can be scaled to large-scale antennas and the exploration of hybrid analog-digital precoding schemes that can considerably enhance the energy efficiency (EE).
+In particular, RL algorithms become almost indispensable tools for exploring complex dynamic scenarios, which can effectively reduce the overall power consumption.
+Notable advances include the development of low-complexity RL-based power control algorithms that can be scaled to XL-MIMO systems and the exploration of hybrid analog-digital precoding schemes that can considerably enhance the energy efficiency (EE).